Formation of mega-parsec giant radio sources from hosts residing in dark matter halos with normal hot baryonic gas fractions: Methods

 \subsection{Jet injection}

+In this work, we initialize the jets in all runs with a varying magnetic energy fraction $\rm f_m$ and a fixed thermal energy fraction $\rm f_{th} = 0.05$, such that the kinetic energy fraction is $\rm f_{k} = 1 - f_m - f_{th}$.
+The jets are activated at the start of the simulation and maintain constant power during the active phase ($\rm t \leq t_{jet}$), where $\rm t_{jet}$ is determined by the adopted jet energy and power.
+Throughout this phase, mass, momentum, and non-magnetic energy are injected into a cylindrical region at the center of the gas atmosphere \citep{omma04, li15, duan20}.
+This region has a cross-sectional radius of $\rm R_{0} = 1$ kpc and extends 1 kpc along the $\rm +z$ axis.
+The jet velocity is fixed at $\rm 0.1c$.
+We inject the magnetic field using the magnetic-energy-controlled method detailed in \cite{duan25}, with a magnetic structure that follows \cite{gan17} and \cite{mbarek19} with modifications.
+The toroidal magnetic field is set proportional to $\rm r$ inside the jet base, to $\rm 1/r$ outside, and to zero farther out, as given by

+where $\rm R_0$ and $\rm h_{\rm jet}$ are the cross-sectional radius and height of the jet base, respectively.
+The poloidal magnetic field components are defined as

+where $\rm \alpha_p$ determines the ratio between the poloidal and toroidal magnetic fields.
+For all runs in this work, $\rm \alpha_p = 0.3$, indicating that the injected magnetic field is dominated by the toroidal component.
+The poloidal field is injected throughout the entire simulation domain, though its value is negligible far from the jet base.
+This magnetic field configuration analytically satisfies $\rm \nabla \cdot \textbf{B} = 0$ in cylindrical coordinates.

-To establish reasonable values for the jet energy and power, we provide some estimates in this section.
+To establish reasonable values for the jet energy and power, we provide some estimates here.
 Assuming that the jet energy is extracted from the spin of the black hole, it can be estimated from the black hole's rotational energy \citep{bookMeier12}: